 ‘A Suitable Girl’ showcases the lives of Dipti, Amrita and Ritu - all young, modern women in India looking to get married.
 The film follows them as they juggle family, career and friends, intimately capturing their thoughts on arranged marriage, giving them a voice and offering a unique perspective into the nuances of this institution.
 Through their film, Sarita Khurana and Smriti Mundhra took a topic that many outsiders misunderstand and laid it “beautifully bare.”
 More information on ‘A Suitable Girl’ at Tribeca can be found here.

 Image courtesy of Get Far Magazine

-NALIP member David Bianchi has just co-written, co-starred and produced a new short, ‘You Can’t Hear Me,’ which highlights some of America’s civil and social ills through spoken word.
+NALIP member David Bianchi has just co-written, co-starred, and produced a new short, ‘You Can’t Hear Me,’ which highlights some of America’s civil and social ills through the spoken word.